The Python MQbtT library

 • miner: the requests the miner receives from the optimizer.

-On the other hand, to record the traffic, once broker URI and the path to the database where to record the messages are provided, the mqbtt_dump command will record the traffic in the SQLite database until stopped.
+To record the traffic, once broker host and the path to the database where to record the messages are provided, the command will record the traffic in the SQLite database until stopped.

 The recorded traffic can then be conveniently read using the replies class as shown in the examples/Analysis.ipynb Jupyter notebook.